abolotin/yii2-unique-id/README.md

 Component allows next configuration options:

-**prefix** - string.
-First prefix, used by generator.
+**widgetPrefix** - string.
+First prefix, used by widget generator.
 Default value: 'w'.

+**pjaxPrefix** - string.
+First prefix, used by Pjax widget generator.
+Default value: 'p'.

 **autoIdPrefix** - string.
 Second prefix, used by generator.
 If unspecified, will be generated automatically.